PetersonDave/petersondave.github.io/_posts/2015-10-13-Session-Management-Options-for-Sitecore-8-PaaS-in-Azure.markdown

 Stick with Sitecore's custom SQL session database and provider.
 The standard ASP.NET session database is both not supported by Microsoft and Sitecore's custom provider via ```Sesion_End```.

-###In Role Cache
+###In-Role Cache

 The majority of Sitecore 8 PaaS implementations will rely upon the Sitecore 8 Azure module to deploy to the cloud.
-The Azure deployment content items contain a global web.config transformation which introduces Sitecore's in role cache provider: ```Sitecore.Azure.SessionStateProviders.AzureInRoleCacheSessionStateProvider, Sitecore.Azure.SessionStateProviders```.
+The Azure deployment content items contain a global web.config transformation which introduces Sitecore's in-role cache provider: ```Sitecore.Azure.SessionStateProviders.AzureInRoleCacheSessionStateProvider, Sitecore.Azure.SessionStateProviders```.
 You will only see this dependency upon installing the Azure module for Sitecore 8.

 ###What About Redis Cache?